RishabDekate/CallcenterAnalysis_projects/README.md

 Create a filled map chart that visualizes the total number of calls recieved from different states or regions.

 3.Top reson for calls(Tree Map): Implement a tree map chart to display the top reasons for calls.
 Each box in the tree map represents a call reason.

-4. Total calls by channel(Donut CHart):Create a donut chart to showcase the distribution of calls by different communication channels.
+4. Total calls by channel(Donut Chart):Create a donut chart to showcase the distribution of calls by different communication channels.

 5.Total calls by sentiment(Column Chart):
 Utilize a column chart to illustrate the distribution of calls by sentiment(e.g,positive, negative, neutral).